NataliVol4ica/SudokuSolver/README.md

 File validation is not scheduled for specific milestone, as well as tests, so app is allowed to crash for invalid file format

+High performance is not a goal (I will not fight for miliseconds, however 100sec is still too much)

 ##Ideas:

 - support different types of sudoku (classic, XV, cages, etc)

--- how to read additional info from file?
+- - how to read additional info from file?

 - support custom rules